Here is another popular question that our customers ask us.

 It is recommended to leave at least the middle panel in place until your unit is completely in position and attached to other units where applicable.
 Moving the unit without some support there will cause the unit to skew.

 (1) The first transportation panel is located at the top of the tall unit.
-This is screwed in from the back.
-To remove it, unscrew the 4 screws and slide the panel upwards.
+This is stapled in from the back.
+To remove it, pull out the staples and slide the panel upwards.

-(2) The transportation panel located at the bottom is also screwed in with 4 screws.
-Remove these screws and the panel will slide out.
+(2) The transportation panel located at the bottom is also stapled into place.
+Remove these staples and the panel will slide out.

 (3) Finally, once your tall unit is in place, you can saw through the centre holding panel and pull it out of either side of the unit.